 This chapter explains some of the fundamentals of the Nushell programming language.
-After going through it, you should hopefully get an idea how to make simple Nushell programs.
+After going through it, you should have an idea how to write simple Nushell programs.

 Loading Data explains how to read common data formats, such as JSON, into structured data.
 This includes our own "NUON" data format.

 Just like Unix shells, Nushell commands can be composed into pipelines to pass and modify a stream of data.

 Some data types have interesting features that deserve their own sections: strings, lists, and tables.
 Apart from explaining the features, these sections also show how to do some common operations, such as composing strings or updating values in a list.

 Finally, Command Reference lists all the built-in commands with brief descriptions.
 Note that you can also access this info from within Nushell using the